-Cindy Lau is a director at PLP Architecture.
-She is a UK registered architect with experience covering sectors including commercial office, residential, hotel, mixed use and master planning in the UK and Hong Kong.
-Cindy’s extensive project experiences range from design inception, technical coordination, project administration and project delivery.
+Cindy is a UK registered architect with 18 years of experience covering sectors including commercial office, residential, hotel, healthcare, mixed-use and master planning in the UK, India and Hong Kong.
+Her extensive project experience ranges across all phases of development and construction, from design inception, technical coordination, project administration and project delivery.

 Cindy achieved her Bachelor of Architectural Studies degree (B.A.S.) and her Bachelor of Architecture degree with First Class Honours (B.Arch.
 (Hons) from the University of Auckland, New Zealand, and was awarded Senior Prize in the same year.
 Her Master of Architecture (M.Arch.) was achieved at the Architectural Association in London.
-She completed her RIBA Part III studies at the Bartlett School of Architecture in London.
+She achieved her Postgraduate Diploma in Architecture at the Bartlett School of Architecture, University College London.

-Cindy is a RIBA Chartered member, ARB registered architect, and a licensed BRE Code of Sustainable Homes Assessor.
+Cindy is a RIBA Chartered member, an ARB registered architect, and a licensed BRE Code of Sustainable Homes Assessor